-The British Dyslexia Association has expressed concerns about the upcoming reforms to GCSEs, saying that they may make it more difficult for dyslexic candidates to demonstrate their ability, as specific learning difficulties can be exacerbated in the stress of a one-off examination.
+The British Dyslexia Association (BDA) was quick to condemn these changes, saying they could make it more difficult for dyslexic candidates to demonstrate their ability.

-Access arrangements for candidates with learning difficulties may include:
+Access arrangements for candidates with dyslexia or other specific learning difficulties may include:

 - extra time

 - being allowed to type answers on a computer

 - being allowed assistive software (e.g. screen reader/voice recognition)

 - exam papers on coloured paper in dyslexia-friendly fonts